marxin/texi2rst-generated/sphinx/gcc/built-in-functions-specific-to-particular-target-machines.rst

     sleep  a

-.. function:: void __builtin_arc_sr(unsigned intauxr,unsigned intval)
+.. function:: void __builtin_arc_sr(unsigned intval,unsigned intauxr)

-  The first argument, :samp:`{auxv}` , is the address of an auxiliary register, the second argument, :samp:`{val}` , is a compile time constant to be written to the register.
+  The first argument, :samp:`{val}` , is a compile time constant to be written to the register, the second argument, :samp:`{auxr}` , is the address of an auxiliary register.
 Generates:

   .. code-block:: c++

-    sr  auxr, [val]
+    sr  val, [auxr]

 .. function:: int __builtin_arc_swap(int src)